ValdemarGr/catch-effect/readme/README.md

 )
 ```

-Nested `Catch`, `Raise` and `Handle` instances are well behaved when nested and can raise errors on their completely isolated error channels.
+`Catch`, `Raise` and `Handle` instances are well behaved when nested and can raise errors on their completely isolated error channels.

 `Handle`'s API can also facilitate parallel gathering of errors, like `EitherT`'s `Parallel` instance.
 ```scala mdoc:nest